beatmeeasy-debug/Universal-Intel-Chipset-Updater/README.md

 ## 🔧 Automate Your Intel Chipset Updates

-**Universal Intel Chipset Updater** is an advanced, security-focused tool that automatically detects your Intel hardware and installs the latest official chipset **INF files** with enterprise-grade safety measures.
+**Universal Intel Chipset Device Updater** is an advanced, security-focused tool that automatically detects your Intel hardware and installs the latest official chipset **INF files** with enterprise-grade safety measures.

 ## 🎉 Latest Release Highlights (v10.1-2025.11.7)